giovannybenitez/giovannybenitez/README.md

 Hi, I'm Giovanny.

-I studied software engineering, passionate about the Java ecosystem, Spring and REST APIs.
+I am a software engineering student, passionate about the Java ecosystem, Spring and REST APIs.

-Today, I am focused on providing solutions at the software level, creating ONLINE courses and, above all, helping the Java community to enrich this knowledge to make programming a 100% fun space.
+I am focused on providing solutions at the software level, providing advice and, above all, helping the Java community to enrich this knowledge to make programming an excellent space

 👉🏻 How to reach me https://hotm.art/giovannybenitez